7th and 8th Grade Elective Program

-We are excited to announce that the following electives are being offered to 7th and 8th-grade students for the 2020-2021 school year.
-All elective courses will take place during 6th period to allow for easier scheduling.
+The following electives are being offered to 7th and 8th grade students for the 2020-2021 school year.
+All elective courses will take place during the 6th period to allow for easier scheduling.
 Core academic courses will take place for all 7th and 8th graders during periods 1-5.
-8th-grade students will be given preference in the scheduling.
-Given availability, we cannot guarantee that students will receive their top 3 choices.
+Students must select their electives no later than July 15th or their electives will be chosen for them.
+8th grade students will be given preference in the scheduling.
+Given availability, we cannot guarantee that students will receive their top three choices.
 Students will take a new elective each trimester.
 Elective courses are graded.

 Fine Arts Electives 2020-2021